cass-e-design/p5js-wp-legacy/readme.txt

 == Installation ==

-1. Upload `p5js-wp` to the `/wp-content/plugins/` directory
+1. Upload `p5js-wp-legacy` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

 = I can't find it in the block editor =

 This plugin adds a **shortcode**, not a Gutenberg Block.
-For a detailed explanation of shortcodes, please see the [Wordpress Codex Page](https://codex.wordpress.org/Shortcode).
+For a detailed explanation of shortcodes, please see the [Wordpress Codex Page on Shortcodes](https://codex.wordpress.org/Shortcode).
 For the usage of this shortcode, please see the description.

 = "This block contains unexpected or invalid content." =

-You forgot to convert something to an [HTML Entity](https://www.tutorialspoint.com/html/html_entities.htm) (ie. &, <, >, ', etc.) This isn't the end of the world - hit Attempt Block Recovery.
+You forgot to encode an [HTML Entity](https://www.tutorialspoint.com/html/html_entities.htm) (ie. &, <, >, ', etc.) This isn't the end of the world - hit Attempt Block Recovery.
 Wordpress will encode everything except quotes, which you'll need to re-encode to prevent breaking your shortcode.
 See Special Characters under Usage.

 = What are the differences between this and other p5.js plugins? =

 This version should have very wide compatibility.
 It uses a shortcode, so it's not dependent on Gutenberg, and it should be compatible with very old versions of both PHP and WordPress.
 The oldest versions supported are subject to change, but is a goal of the project.

 == Screenshots ==

 == Changelog ==

 = 1.0 =